Clarity-Digital-Twin/brain-go-brrr/docs/02-implementation/EEGPT_IMPLEMENTATION_GUIDE.md

 # EEGPT Implementation Guide

+**Current Status**: ✅ Implemented and working for feature extraction

 ## Overview

 EEGPT is a 10-million-parameter pretrained transformer model designed for universal EEG feature extraction.
-This guide provides comprehensive implementation details extracted from the original paper.
+This guide documents our actual implementation in Brain-Go-Brrr.

 ## Core Architecture